Transport and Equilibrium in Non-Conservative Systems: Appendix A

 \subsection{Viability of Iterations}

-For $h$ sufficiently small, we may envision a few runs of the process.
-This will provide an updated version of $\mathfrak D$ in which some of the parameters -- the mutable parameters -- have changed.
-And, if $h$ is still small enough this will allow (even according to the bounds) further iterations of the process.
-In any case if $k$ iterations of the process are allowed, let us denote by $\mathfrak D_{t}$ the current values of the parameters where $(k-1)h \leq t < kh$; the original $\mathfrak D$ will thus be denoted by $\mathfrak D_{0}$.
-Here, let us introduce the notion of \textit{viability}:
+For $h$ sufficiently small, we may envision a few runs of the process. \b{After one step, we will have} an updated version of $\mathfrak D_0$ in which some of the parameters, \b{i.e., $\|\Psi_1\|_{\mathcal D_0}$ and $\|\Psi_1\|_{\mathcal D_2}$, have changed; we call these the \emph{mutable parameters}.} And, if $h$ is still small enough this will allow (even according to the bounds) further iterations of the process.
+In any case if $k$ iterations of the process are allowed, let us denote by \b{$\mathfrak D_{t}^{[h]}$} the current values of the parameters where $h\leq(k-1)h \leq t < kh$:

+\b{(This definition is consistent with denoting the original $\mathfrak D$ we started with by $\mathfrak D_{0}$, as we have done in the previous subsections.)} Here, let us introduce the notion of \textit{viability}:

-\begin{definition} Let $\mathfrak D_{t}$ be defined as above and $h$ considered fixed.
-Then the process is deemed to be \textit{viable} for $h$ if, on the basis of the bounds derived in the preceding two subsections, not only does $\mathfrak D_t$ permit an iteration of the process, but also, still on the basis of these estimates for elements of $\mathfrak D_{t+h}$, an \emph{additional} iteration is possible. \end{definition}
+\begin{definition} Let $\mathfrak D_{t}^{[h]}$ be defined as above and $h$ considered \emph{fixed}.
+Then the process is deemed to be \textit{viable} for $h$ if, on the basis of the \emph{bounds} derived in the preceding two subsections \b{(not necessarily the actual values)}